 I recently purchased a 1886 lithograph from an esty shop in australia and framed it; my initial impulse for the acquisition was that the plate was a beautiful piece of art and history, related to one of the few things I can base my personality on – astronomy.
-The plate, titled “the spectra of the sun and stars,” is from a late 19th century book titled The Story of the Heavens.
+The plate, titled “SPECTRA OF THE SUN AND STARS,” is from a late 19th century book titled The Story of the Heavens.

-The book is essentially free on google, and reads like a 19th century Sagan, relating the wonders of the author’s current understanding of astronomy.
+The book is essentially free on google, and reads like a 19th century Carl Sagan wrote it:

-The history of Astronomy is in one respect only too like other histories The earliest part of it is completely and unknown The stars had been studied and some great astronomical discoveries had been made untold ages before those to which earliest historical records extend For example the perception the apparent movements of the sun and of the moon and the recognition of the planets by their movements are both to be classed among these discoveries of the pre historic ages Nor is it to be said that these achievements were all of a very obvious or elementary character To us of the present day who have familiar with such truths from childhood they may now seem simple and rudimentary but in the infancy of science the first man who arose to demonstrate one of these great doctrines was indeed a most sagacious philosopherpage 2, The Story of the Heavens
+The history of Astronomy is in one respect only too like other histories.
+The earliest part of it is completely and hopelessly unknown.
+The stars had been studied, and some great astronomical discoveries had been made, untold ages before those to which earliest historical records extend.
+For example, the perception the apparent movements, of the sun and of the moon, and the recognition of the planets by their movements, are both to be classed among these discoveries of the pre-historic ages.
+Nor is it to be said that these achievements were all of a very obvious or elementary character.
+To us of the present day who have been familiar with such truths from childhood, they may now seem simple and rudimentary; but in the infancy of science the first man who arose to demonstrate one of these great doctrines was indeed a most sagacious philosopher.page 2, The Story of the Heavens

 But what am I looking at?

 If you’ve hung around earth for a while, you’ve ran into Pink Floyd’s Dark Side of the Moon album cover art (even if you haven’t listened to the album).